-A bond is a certificate of long-term debt obligation usually issued by corporates and governments.
+Corporations and governments usually issue bonds, which are certificates of long-term debt obligation.
 The bond issuer has to pay the investor a fixed amount of money in exchange for the financing, called interest or coupon rate.
-The interest payment is made regularly at a pre-decided fixed interval of time, typically six months.
-The issuer also has to pay back the principal amount (also known as par value) to the bondholder at the end of the maturity period.
+The borrower makes interest payments at a pre-decided fixed interval, typically every six months.
+The issuer must also pay back the principal amount (also known as par value) to the bondholder at the end of the maturity period.
 Bonds are typically issued in the multiple of $ 1,000 and have maturity periods of 10 to 30 years.
-This financial instrument can be secured or unsecured, with special provisions of convertibility to equity stock or early retirement.
+The issuer can secure or leave unsecured this financial instrument, with special provisions for converting it into equity stock or facilitating early retirement.

-A mortgage loan is long-term funding made against collateral, a real estate property in this case.
+In this case, a mortgage loan is long-term funding made against collateral, a real estate property.
 If the borrower fails to meet the repayment obligations, the lender has the right to seize and sell the property to pay off the outstanding loan amount.
-Mortgage loans are often used to finance office apartments, warehouses, and factories.
+People often use mortgage loans to finance office apartments, warehouses, and factories.

 An organization usually benefits when it develops a long-term relationship with the same set of investors over some time.
 A company can gain much more than the ongoing financial support from long-term financing and partnership if it can find the right investors.
 Without long-term investors, a company may have to repeatedly search for new investors who may not understand the business well.
-This is why it is needed for a business to flourish and perform in the long run.
+A business needs to flourish and perform in the long run.